acasto/iptic-memex/README.md

 ### Projects

 The project context (`load project`) causes the other contexts (e.g. file, web, multiline, etc.) to be wrapped in a common project context tags with a project name and project notes.
 You can add these other contexts from the `load project` dialog.

-**Note:**
-- Attaching large files can quickly exceed the token limit of your chosen model.
-Often it can be useful to copy the relevant parts into a new file and chat about that instead.
-For example, a particular function or method.

-- The token count of the attached context is displayed before the first request is sent to the API, giving you a chance to exit before incurring a cost.

 # Changelog